-By DeAnn Flores Chase December 05, 2016 Category: News & Events Tags: and the Telephone Consumer Protection Act class action concrete harm Electronic Communications Privacy Act Fair Credit Reporting Act the Video Privacy Protection Act
+By DeAnn Flores Chase December 05, 2016 Category: Business Law Tags: and the Telephone Consumer Protection Act class action concrete harm Electronic Communications Privacy Act Fair Credit Reporting Act the Video Privacy Protection Act

 In Spokeo v.
 Robins, the U.S. Supreme Court delivered a ruling affecting the establishment of harm in cases that trigger statutory damages.
 In ruling 6-2, the court held that individuals suing under the Fair Credit Reporting Act, as well as similar laws, must demonstrate “concrete” harm rather than merely allege the existence of a technical legal violation of the applicable statute.
 The court affirms the view that simply parroting the elements of a statutory claim is insufficient to establish a valid claim.
 A number of cases had been stayed pending a decision in Spokeo, including a suit against Google in the U.S. District Court for the Northern District of California.

 Spokeo reacted to the decision with a statement that it “looks forward to the chance to continue advocating against no-injury class action lawsuits that threaten American businesses and the overall economy.”
 Spokeo was named as a defendant in a class action lawsuit brought by Thomas Robins in 2010 after he discovered it had compiled a false profile of him as rich, married and in his 50s.

 Robins alleged that Spokeo violated the Fair Credit Reporting Act by failing to take appropriate safeguards to ensure the truthfulness and accuracy of its information.
 However, Spokeo is not yet in the clear as the court remanded the case back to the Ninth Circuit, which more than a few legal experts believe may find that Robins has sufficiently established concrete harm under the federal statute involved, the Fair Credit Reporting Act.